mohitpai/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 ---
 # Email, SMS, Push{#add-a-message-in-a-journey}

-[!DNL Journey Optimizer] comes wit built-in message capabilities.
+[!DNL Journey Optimizer] comes with built-in message capabilities.
 You can simply add, in your journey, a push, an SMS, or email message activity and [define settings and content](../messages/messages-in-journeys.md).
 It is then executed and sent in the context of the journey.

 You can also set up specific actions to send you messages: